-Over the past year and a half, Americans have had more time to think about what they’re truly passionate about career-wise — and for many of us, it’s branching out on our own.
+Over the past two years, Americans have had more time to think about what they’re truly passionate about career-wise — and for many of us, it’s branching out on our own.
 According to the 2022 Northwestern Mutual Great Realization survey, 78 percent of those currently employed are interested in some type of career change in the next two years — and 24 percent of those are interested in starting a new business.

 Of people surveyed who plan to make a career change in the next two years say they want to start a new business.

 While the appeal is easy to understand, leaving a job to start your own business or enter the freelance life can be a difficult transition.
 That’s why it’s important to do everything you can to set yourself up for success.
 When you know the right financial steps to take first, you can better prepare for the unique challenges of starting a business.

 9 things to do before starting a business

 Here are nine important things to do before starting your own business.

 1. Know yourself

 Just as you should aim to understand the market and industry that you want to break into before you quit your job and pursue entrepreneurship or solopreneurship, it’s also incredibly important that you understand yourself.

 Why do you want to start your own business?
 What goals (personal or financial) are you trying to accomplish?
 What does success look like to you?
 What does failure look like to you?
 How much risk are you willing to stomach as you work to get your business off the ground?

 The answers to these questions will be different for everyone.
 By answering them honestly, you can put in place a plan that works for you and your family.